qnngroup/qnngds/docs/user/tutorials/generate_experiment.rst

             num_pts=20,
         )

-Now we've created our DUT (``slotted_ntron``), which is an nTron with one or more parallel channels.
+With the above portion of code, we've created our device-under-test or DUT (``slotted_ntron``), which is an nTron with one or more parallel channels.

-We can define our text label and the pads used to connect to the device (depending on the desired layer).
+Next, we can define our text label and the pads used to connect to the device (depending on the desired layer).

 .. code-block:: python
     :linenos: